Bishop's Cleeve: Local shops and businesses

 There are retail shops in Church Road, Tobyfield Road and The Green.
 There is an industrial estate with many employers as well as a gym and other facilities.
-There is also a large business HQ shared by Capita, Lloyds Banking, and Zurich behind Grangefield School.
+There is also a large business HQ shared by Capita, Lloyds Banking, Zurich and PoloWorks behind Grangefield School.
 GE Aviation also own a large collection of industrial buildings to the west of the A-road through the village.
 As well as GE there are many hangars used by companies for helicopter construction and flying; these are especially used during the races in Cheltenham.

 Sport & leisure

 Bishop's Cleeve has a Non-League football team, Bishop's Cleeve F.C., who play at Kayte Lane.
 Bishop's Cleeve Colts FC youth football is the grassroots football club that partners BCC FC and has teams from U5s to U16s for both boys and girls, Bishops's Cleeve Colts F.C.
-There is also a local sports and arts centre on Two Hedges Road, which provides tarmac netball pitches, hockey pitches, astro-turf pitch, tennis courts, squash courts, and a very large sports hall.
-There are also plans to build a swimming pool for community use.
+There is also a local sports and arts centre on Two Hedges Road, which provides tarmac netball pitches, cricket nets, tennis courts, squash courts, and a large sports hall.